 We almost always travel to cheaper countries where our currency goes further (this strategy is called geoarbitrage).

 With the exception of Ireland where we have free accommodation or Spain which uses a stronger currency but still has a lower cost of living than our home country.

 This is a choice we have made so we can travel for longer.
 Whilst I’d love to travel to Scandinavia, I know that one week of travelling there would equal a month in a cheaper country.

 Plus, we have to save some of those expensive destinations for when we are older and not travelling with kids (or they can pay for themselves :-))

 Pay upfront in advance for large expenses such as travel insurance

-How we ensure we don’t run out of money
+How do we ensure we don’t run out of money

 Once we’ve pulled together all of the necessities and left an amount over for splashing out on last-minute trips including cruises we have a pretty solid travel budget in place.

 We then budget exactly the same as we would at home.
 At the beginning of the month, I transfer our monthly allocation into either our travel account with our home bank or transfer to our European bank account using Transferwise if we are in Europe.